U.S. puts Hikvision, Chinese security bureaus on economic blacklist

 The Commerce Department previously added Huawei Technologies Co and more than 100 affiliates to the Entity List.

-Hikvision, officially known as Hangzhou Hikvision Digital Technology Co Ltd, with a market value of about $42 billion (34.1 billion pounds), calls itself the world’s largest video surveillance gear maker.
-Reuters reported in August Hikvision receives nearly 30% of its 50 billion yuan (5.7 billion pounds) in revenue from overseas.
+Hikvision, officially known as Hangzhou Hikvision Digital Technology Co Ltd, with a market value of about $42 billion, calls itself the world’s largest video surveillance gear maker.
+Reuters reported in August Hikvision receives nearly 30% of its 50 billion yuan ($7 billion) in revenue from overseas.

 Hikvision did not immediately comment on the Commerce Department's move.
 The Chinese embassy in Washington also did not immediately comment.